 Accounting standards, including IFRS 13, prescribe a three-level hierarchy for fair valuing financial instruments.
-The investment in Blue Star Helium Limited has been measured and recognised in the financial statements at Level 1 as the entity is publicly quoted.
+The investment in Blue Star Helium Limited has been measured and recognised in the financial statements at Level 1 as the entity is publicly quoted whilst the investment in Trackimo is considered level 3.
 The three levels are described below: